-In this subclause, the STA that initiates a BRP TXSS through the transmission of a BRP frame with the TXSS-REQUEST field within the EDMG BRP Request element set to 1 is referred to as the initiator, and the recipient STA of the BRP frame that participates in a BRP TXSS with the initiator is referred to as the responder.
+In BRP TXSS, the STA that initiates the procedure through the transmission of a BRP frame is referred to as the initiator, and the recipient STA of the BRP frame that participates in a BRP TXSS with the initiator is referred to as the responder.

-A BRP TXSS may be comprised of an optional setup phase, a mandatory transmit training phase by the initiator, referred to as an Initiator BRP TXSS, an optional transmit training phase by the responder, referred to as a Responder BRP TXSS, and a mandatory feedback phase.
-An example of BRP TXSS is shown in Figure 62 for the case when the procedure is comprised of a setup phase, an Initiator BRP TXSS, and a feedback phase, and the BRP frames used in the procedure are sent with a single transmit chain (SISO transmission).
-In Figure 62 and in the remainder of 10.38.9.5, Ninit,TX is the number of transmit DMG antennas of the initiator, Nresp,TX is the number of transmit DMG antennas of the responder, Ninit,RX is the number of receive DMG antennas of the initiator, and Nresp,RX is the number of receive DMG antennas of the responder.
+A BRP TXSS may be comprised of a mandatory setup phase, a mandatory transmit training phase by the initiator, referred to as an Initiator BRP TXSS, an optional transmit training phase by the responder, referred to as a Responder BRP TXSS, and a mandatory feedback phase.
+An example of BRP TXSS is shown in Figure 62 for the case when the procedure is comprised of a setup phase, an Initiator BRP TXSS, and a feedback phase.
+In Figure 62 and in the remainder of 10.38.9.5, Ninit is the value of the TXSS-PACKETS subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS, and Rresp is the value of the TXSS-REPEAT subfield within the EDMG BRP Request element in the BRP frame sent by the responder to confirm the procedure.

 Figure 62—Example of BRP TXSS

-As defined in 10.38.9.5.3, a BRP TXSS may start with an optional setup phase, which consists of the transmission of a BRP frame that requests transmit training by the initiator followed by the transmission of a BRP frame that confirms the procedure by the responder.
-If a BRP TXSS includes a setup phase, after receiving confirmation of the BRP TXSS request from the responder, the initiator performs an Initiator BRP TXSS.
-In an Initiator BRP TXSS, the initiator transmits EDMG BRP-TX packets to perform transmit training using each of its DMG antennas, and the process is repeated for each DMG antenna of the responder.
-If the BRP TXSS does not include a Responder BRP TXSS, the feedback phase consists of the transmission of a BRP frame by the responder with feedback of the corresponding procedure based on measurements performed during the reception of EDMG BRP-TX packets.
-In some cases, as also defined in 10.38.9.5.3, a BRP TXSS may be initiated directly with the transmission of an EDMG BRP-TX packet by the initiator, and the setup phase is not performed.
+As shown in Figure 62 and defined in 10.38.9.5.3, the setup phase consists of the transmission of a BRP frame that requests transmit training by the initiator followed by the transmission of a BRP frame that confirms the procedure by the responder.
+After receiving confirmation of the BRP TXSS request from the responder, the initiator performs an Initiator BRP TXSS.
+As defined in 10.38.9.5.2, in an Initiator BRP TXSS, the initiator transmits Ninit EDMG BRP-TX packets consecutively Rresp times, and the same DMG antenna or set of DMG antennas is used by the responder when receiving the TRN field of all Ninit EDMG BRP-TX packets within one of the Rresp repetitions.
+If the BRP TXSS does not include a Responder BRP TXSS, the feedback phase consists of the transmission of a BRP frame by the responder with feedback of the measurements performed during the reception of EDMG BRP-TX packets.

-If a BRP TXSS includes a Responder BRP TXSS, the Responder BRP TXSS is performed after the Initiator TXSS as shown in Figure 63.
-In a Responder BRP TXSS, the responder transmits EDMG BRP-TX packets to perform transmit training using each of its DMG antennas, and the process is repeated for each DMG antenna of the initiator.
-If a BRP TXSS includes a Responder BRP TXSS, the feedback phase consists of the transmission of a BRP frame by the initiator that contains feedback based on measurements it performed during the reception of EDMG BRP-TX packets sent by the responder, followed by the transmission of a BRP frame by the responder that contains feedback based on measurements it performed during the reception of EDMG BRP-TX packets sent by the initiator.
+If a BRP TXSS includes a Responder BRP TXSS, the Responder BRP TXSS is performed immediately after the Initiator TXSS as shown in Figure 63.
+In Figure 63 and in the remainder of 10.38.9.5, Nresp is the value of the TXSS-PACKETS subfield within the EDMG BRP Request element in the BRP frame sent by the responder to confirm the procedure, and Rinit is the value of the TXSS-REPEAT subfield within the EDMG BRP Request element in the BRP frame sent by the initiator to start the BRP TXSS.
+In a Responder BRP TXSS, the responder transmits Nresp EDMG BRP-TX packets consecutively Rinit times, and the same DMG antenna or set of DMG antennas is used by the initiator when receiving the TRN field of all Nresp EDMG BRP-TX packets within one of the Rinit repetitions.
+The feedback phase in this case consists of the transmission of a BRP frame by the initiator that contains feedback of the measurements it performed during the reception of EDMG BRP-TX packets sent by the responder, followed by the transmission of a BRP frame by the responder that contains feedback of the measurements it performed during the reception of EDMG BRP-TX packets sent by the initiator.